-Are you interested in participating in a clinical trial, but worried about potential costs along the way?
-While clinical trials often come with some costs, trial participants have a broad array of options to help ensure they get the treatment they need.
-Read on if you’ve ever asked yourself: Are clinical trials free?
+Are you interested in participating in a clinical study but worried about potential costs along the way?
+While clinical research studies often come with some costs, trial participants have a broad array of options to help ensure they get the treatment they need.
+Read on if you’ve ever asked yourself: Are clinical research studies free?

-First things first: Participants themselves do not foot the costs of clinical trials.
+First things first: Participants themselves do not foot the costs of clinical research studies.
 Instead, the sponsor of the study typically pays for all costs involved.
-These sponsors might include the government, drug makers, or medical technology companies.
-Trial sponsors cover all research costs during clinical trials, as well as special testing required outside of standard clinical visits.
-While these trials can cost millions, sponsors realize that investing in quality clinical trials is both a sound fiscal move and a step toward greater public health outcomes.
+These sponsors might include the government, drug makers, or medical technology companies. trial sponsors cover all research costs during clinical research studies, as well as special testing required outside of standard clinical visits.
+While these research studies can cost millions, sponsors realize that investing in quality clinical research studies is both a sound fiscal move and a step toward greater public health outcomes.

 Patient Care Costs